jhegedus42/welcome_the_lion_on_your_path/docker/README.md

 for example `node.js` and `python`, and the compilers, for example `em++` or `clang` and whatever environment variables were needed to be set.

-I cannot make the image itself public because it contains sensitive information (ssh-keys, and other private stuff, I am using this image for all sorts of other stuff as well, which I don't want to make public).

-The image itself is stored in docker hub, in a private repo.
-This means, if you try to pull it, it won't work.

-However, the workflow described here can be used with pretty much any standard ubuntu based image which you can find on Docker Hub, then you can customize the image to your own liking, whatever that may be.

 Ok, here it comes, an example workflow.